 - The first interface will continue to operate normally through the switch fabric.
-This will therefore be the logical cOS Core interface GESW. - The GESW interfaces 2, 3 and 4 will become a single VLAN with the logical name gesw_port2-4. - The remaining GESW interface 5 will become a single VLAN with the logical name gesw_port5.
+This will therefore be the logical cOS Core interface GESW. - The GESW interfaces 2, 3 and 4 will become three separate VLANs with the logical names gesw\port2, gesw\port3 and gesw\port4. - The remaining four GESW interfaces 5, 6, 7 and 8 will become a single VLAN with the logical name gesw\port5-8.